 If you are deaf or hard of hearing (DHH), always bring an interpreter with you whenever you see a doctor.
 This is especially important if you speak sign language.
 An interpreter who can sign what the doctor is saying will help you communicate better.
 You may want an interpreter even if you read lips and use spoken language.
 You may not be familiar with some of the terms your doctor uses.
-This can make it more difficult to read his or her lips.
+This can make it more difficult to read their lips.

 If you are DHH, your doctor or health care provider must provide a way to communicate with you.
 According to the Americans with Disabilities Act (ADA), health care providers have a duty to provide communication aids and services to people who have disabilities.
 This does not mean they must hire a person to interpret.
 They could use a transcription service, like CART (a computer-aided transcription service).
 This is true even if you aren’t the patient.
 You are entitled to communication aids even if you are a DHH parent taking your hearing child to the doctor.